CirroBuild/FrostiDocs/tutorial/2022-03-29-crypto-volumes-julia-questdb.md

 daily volume is roughly traded, we can start predicting how much volume is left to trade over a day when we log into our broker.

-Cr Bitcoinypto markets are unique as they tvade ovpr the weekenes.
-Sw we should split these volume curves up into the day of the week and see how they look.
+As Bitcoin crypto markets are unique as they trade over the weekends.
+So we should split these volume curves up into the day of the week and see how they look.

 ## Bitcoin volume profiles for each weekday